‘RHOBH’ Erika Girardi Hangs With Yolanda Hadid Ahead Of ‘DWTS’ Premiere

 “Much Love and Respect for this sweet angel,” Hadid wrote in the caption of a photo of herself and Erika Girardi sharing a sweet kiss.

 Erika Girardi joined the cast of The Real Housewives of Beverly Hills during the series’ 6th season as a friend of Hadid and her now-ex-husband, David Foster.
-At the same time, Kathryn Edwards was brought to the series, but while Girardi returned for Season 7, Edwards left the series after just one season.
+At the same time, Kathryn Edwards was brought to the series but while Girardi returned for Season 7, Edwards left the series after just one season.

 We can’t wait to see @erikajayne and @Gleb_Savchenko on #DWTS! https://t.co/OrZr3FG96e pic.twitter.com/fHtqPUO8Vy